 The FDA, comparable foreign regulators and state and local pharmaceutical regulators impose substantial requirements upon clinical development, manufacture and marketing of pharmaceutical products.
 These and other entities regulate research and development and the testing, manufacture, quality control, safety, effectiveness, labeling, storage, record keeping, approval, advertising, and promotion of our products.
-The drug approval process required by the FDA under the Food, Drug, and Cosmetic Act and Public Health Service Act (for biologics) generally involves:
+The drug approval process required by the FDA under the Food, Drug, and Cosmetic Act (the "FDCA") and Public Health Service Act (the "PHS Act")(for biologics) generally involves:

-- preclinical laboratory and animal tests; - submission of an IND, prior to commencing human clinical trials; - adequate and well-controlled human clinical trials to establish safety and efficacy for intended use; - submission to the FDA of an NDA or BLA; and - FDA review and approval of an NDA or BLA.
+- preclinical laboratory and animal tests; - submission of an IND, prior to commencing human clinical trials; - adequate and well-controlled human clinical trials to establish safety and efficacy for intended use; - submission to the FDA of a new drug application ("NDA") or BLA; and - FDA review and approval of an NDA or BLA.